 But nowhere near enough government money is invested in helping people most vulnerable to climate change.
 Our research shows that in some of the poorest countries in the world, as little as $0.20 per person is spent each year on making water services climate resilient.

 We're calling for an urgent tenfold increase in climate finance spent on getting sustainable, clean water to the people currently forced to live without, so they can cope with the effects of climate change.

 A sustainable future, resilient to climate change

 Clean water can create a ripple effect that will be felt for generations.
 By ensuring people have clean water close to their homes, they will be better able to stay free of disease.
 When they are healthy and well, they are better able to go to school or to grow food they can eat or sell.
 And they will be better able to earn a living, and put money aside for the future.
 In short, communities will be stronger, so they can plan and prepare for whatever tomorrow brings.

 Support our work to help communities survive and thrive, by adapting to the effects of climate change.

-Join Team WaterAid at the Great Swim Series this June and help bring the joy of clean water to people around the world.
+Join Team WaterAid and challenge yourself whilst helping to bring the joy of clean water to people around the world.

 Campaign for us